AdamKorp/Pwnagotchi/README.md

 Once setup is complete, Pwnagotchi will reboot automatically in about 5 seconds.

 ⏳ Give it 1–2 minutes — then the E-Ink display will show the Pwnagotchi interface.

+#### ⚠️ Note - If you cannot SSH into the device (e.g., timeout or unreachable), double-check that your RNDIS network adapter is still set to IP address 10.0.0.1